-My research is about the operationalization of the Black feminist theory of intersectionality in policy and practice: its influence and possibilities, as well as the discursive and material resistance it faces.
+My research is about equity, intersectionality, and political participation.
+In particular, I am interested in the operationalization of the Black feminist theory of intersectionality in policy and practice: its influence and possibilities, as well as the discursive and material resistance it faces.
 I also have a particular interest in intersectional research methodology.
-My areas of specialism include equity, intersectionality, NGOs, inequalities relating to race, ethnicity, gender and gender identity, and sexual orientation, equality policy, and inequalities in higher and further education.
+My areas of specialism include equity, intersectionality, NGOs, inequalities relating to race, ethnicity, gender, gender identity, and sexuality, equality policy, political representation, and inequalities in higher and further education.

 Find out more about my research in these videos: